 If you’re heading out into the wild for one or two days, you can likely get away with any backpacking camp chair.
 But if you’re doing out for longer, an ultralight camp chair will be necessary.

-In this guide to the Best Backpacking Chair of 2021, I’ll take you through the best lightweight camp chairs and how to choose the one that’s going to be the best for your needs.
+In this guide to the Best Backpacking Chair of 2022, I’ll take you through the best lightweight camp chairs and how to choose a backpacking chair that’s going to be the best for your needs.

 Okay, enough chit-chat.
 Let’s dive into my Best Backpacking Chairs Reviews!

 This post may contain affiliate links.
 If you make a purchase through one of these links, I may receive a small commission at no extra cost to you.
 Your support is much appreciated!
 You can learn more by reading my full disclosure.

 My Top Pick for the Best Hiking Chair 2022

 In a hurry?
 My top pick of these ultralight camp chairs is the Helinox Chair Zero.
 I actually own the bigger one (the Chair One), but after trying the Chair Zero I wish I had this one.
 It’s just as comfortable, but packs smaller and is way lighter.

 This is the perfect camp chair if you’re looking for a light option that packs incredibly small, but still delivers great quality and support.

 With its light aluminum frame, this chair weighs just over 1 lb.
 It packs up very small (not much larger than a water bottle) and best of all comes with a 5-year guarantee.
 It’s also great value for the price.